moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ```

+The general rule as the what goes into staging, intermediate or datamarts comes down to a few consideration.
+Staging generally is source specific and doesn't change the grain for the data.
+Then when you want to combine different sources, or change the grain of the data (or other more complicated transformations) then the models belong in and intermediate database.
+Then finally the user facing models live in either datamarts or derived databases.
+The following sections will go into more depth about the categorisations.

 Data modelling is hard, so if the considerations about domains, databases, or data model structures aren't clear - if you're unsure, reach out to the [data modelling team](https://asdslack.slack.com/archives/C03J21VFHQ9) and we'll do our best to help.

 Please note that the use of create-a-derived-table has evolved over time, and best practices change, the reality of our project may be out of sync with the best practices stated here.